- Eskom Financials Summary Report: 2017 (2.24 MB)

 Interestingly, this sustainability warning is also reflected in a macroeconomic scenario included by Eskom in its recent application to the National Energy Regulator of South Africa (Nersa) for a 19.9% tariff hike from April 1, 2018.

 In one scenario, which was produced for Eskom by Deloitte, Eskom receives an 8% increase next year, with the revenue shortfall being funded by raising additional government debt.
-The simulation shows that this would lead to a marked deterioration in government’s Budget balance and that government’s debt-to-gross-domestic-product ratio would reach 75% by 2021 and 104% by 2030.
-By contrast, under the 19% tariff scenario, the debt-to-gross-domestic-product ratio stabilises at around 66%.
+The simulation shows that this would lead to a marked deterioration in government’s Budget balance and that government’s debt-to-gross domestic product (GDP) ratio would reach 75% by 2021 and 104% by 2030.
+By contrast, under the 19% tariff scenario, the debt-to-GDP ratio stabilises at around 66%.

 The decline is attributed to industrial and mining capacity shutting either permanently or temporarily, or moving offshore.